NetApp/harvest/docs/ontap-metrics.md

 ### license_expiry_time

-License expiration timestamp in Unix epoch seconds.
+License expiration timestamp in Unix epoch milliseconds.
 This metric indicates when the license will expire.
 For perpetual licenses, this metric will not be present.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|